-Upon completion of this offering, the Compensation Committee will be comprised of Michael G. Maselli, John M. Roth and Douglas K. Ammerman.
-The functions of our Compensation Committee, among other things, will include:
+Our Compensation Committee is comprised of Michael G. Maselli, John M. Roth, and Douglas K. Ammerman.
+The functions of our Compensation Committee, among other things, include:

 - reviewing and approving corporate goals and objectives relevant to the compensation of certain of our key executives, evaluating the performance of these executives in light of those goals and objectives, and determining the compensation of these executives based on that evaluation; - reviewing and approving executive officer and director compensation; - reviewing and approving overall compensation programs; and - administering our incentive compensation and equity-based plans.